 - Department of Juvenile Justice (DJJ)

-- PACE (Practical Academic Cultural Education) Center for Girls, Immokalee, by attending invited meetings, and visiting the school.
+- PACE (Practical Academic Cultural Education) Center for Girls, Immokalee, by attending any invited and/or annual meetings, and visiting the school.

 Criminal Justice – Learn more about the state of the Florida Justice System and the Judiciary including the role of the State Attorney and assistant attorneys.

 Participate in the work of the following groups, provide Committee updates, and enlist member support as needed:

 - Collier County Youth Resource Center (YRC)

 - LWV Florida Juvenile Justice Committee

 - Collier Citizens Alliance